tochman/the_blue_print/chapters/04-hooks-and-lifecycle.md

 :::

-This custom hook encapsulates the common pattern of async data fetching with proper cleanup and error handling.
-The cancellation flag prevents state updates after the component unmounts or the dependencies change.
+This custom hook encapsulates async data fetching with proper cleanup and error handling.

-### Managing complex side effects {.unnumbered .unlisted}
+### Managing Complex Side Effects

 Some effects need to coordinate multiple async operations or maintain complex state across re-renders.
-Understanding how to structure these effects prevents bugs and improves maintainability.
+Structure these effects to keep responsibilities clear and prevent bugs.

 ::: example